 - What personal health information is being collected or shared,

-- Who is the personal health information being shared with,
+- Who the personal health information is being shared with,

-- Why is the personal health information being shared or used (the purpose),
+- Why the personal health information is being shared or used (the purpose),

 Informed Consent

 In Ontario, occupational therapists must obtain informed consent before providing any treatment or occupational therapy service.
-Obtaining Informed consent is outlined under HCCA,1996 it means:

 - As the occupational therapist you are asking permission and obtaining the client’s agreement before providing any occupational therapy assessment, treatment, or consultation service.